practicalli/blog-cryogen/content/md/posts/build-and-run-clojure-with-multistage-dockerfile.md

 Docker Hub contains a large variety of images, using those tagged with **Docker Official Image** is recommended.

-* [Official Clojure Image](https://hub.docker.com/_/clojure/) - provides tools to build Clojure projects (Clojure CLI, Leiningen, Boot)
+* [Clojure - official Docker Image](https://hub.docker.com/_/clojure/) - provides tools to build Clojure projects (Clojure CLI, Leiningen, Boot)
-* [Official Eclipse temurin OpenJDK image](https://hub.docker.com/_/eclipse-temurin) - built by the [community](https://adoptium.net/) - provides the Java run-time
+* [Eclipse temurin OpenJDK - official Docker image](https://hub.docker.com/_/eclipse-temurin) - built by the [community](https://adoptium.net/) - provides the Java run-time

 Ideally a base image should be used where both builder and run-time images share the same ancestor, this helps maintain consistency between build and run-time environments.

-The official Eclipse OpenJDK image is used by the official Clojure docker image, so they implicitly use the same base image without needed to be specified in the project `Dockerfile`.
+The Eclipse OpenJDK image is used by the Clojure docker image, so they implicitly use the same base image without needed to be specified in the project `Dockerfile`.
 The Eclipse OpenJDK image could be used as a base image in the `Dockerfile` but it would mean repeating (and maintaining) much the work done by the official Clojure image)

-> Alternative Docker images
+Alternative Docker images
-> [CircleCI Convenience Images => Clojure](https://hub.docker.com/r/cimg/clojure) - an optimised Clojure image for use with the [CircleCI service](https://circleci.com/)
+* [CircleCI Convenience Images => Clojure](https://hub.docker.com/r/cimg/clojure) - an optimised Clojure image for use with the [CircleCI service](https://circleci.com/)
->
+* [Amazon Corretto](https://hub.docker.com/_/amazoncorretto) is an alternative version of OpenJDK

-> [Amazon Corretto](https://hub.docker.com/_/amazoncorretto) is an alternative version of OpenJDK
+> An Official Docker Image means the configuration of that image follows the [Docker recommended practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/), is well documented and designed for common use cases.
+There is no implication at to the correctness of tools, languages or service that image provides, only in the means in which they are provided.

 ## Clojure image as Builder stage